Stadt Zürich (ship, 1909): History

-After a construction period lasting six months, on 8 May 1909 Stadt Zürich had been launched by the daughter of the administration board member Naville.
+After a construction period lasting six months, on 8 May 1909 Stadt Zürich had been launched by the daughter of the administration board member Gustave Naville.
 The acquisition of the new vessel - at a cost of 320,000 Swiss francs - was supported by subsidies of the Swiss government.
 On Saturday, 12 June 1909, Stadt Zürich started her three-hour maiden voyage at 3 pm, housing members of cantonal and municipal authorities, representatives of Lake Zürich shore communities, of Federal Railways and other traffic institutions, and Escher, Wyss & Cie. and further prominent guests on board.
 The laudatio was held by Kantonsrat (Zürich's parliament) member Brunner-Vogt, the administrative board's president of the shipping company.
 In the first year of its operation, the ship sailed 12,575 kilometers and used about 258,450 kilograms of coal.

 On 4 September 1912 Stadt Zürich made an evening tour with her by far most famous guest, the German Emperor Wilhelm II, and his blue-blooded retinue and few hand-picked guests.
 The ship was adorned with flowers and strict dress regulations were given, and tea and German beer were served.
 In honor of the guest, the municipalities around the lake set off fireworks.
 The enthusiasm was enormous, and the visit of the emperor left a lasting impression, so that Stadt Zürich was called «the Emperor's ship» for years later.
 At the last minute, boilerman Jakob Stampfer from Horgen was replaced due to his emperor hostile fundamental attitude - social democrats on this «imperial ship» were unwanted.

 On Pentecost 1914, the sister ship Stadt Rapperswil had been put into operational service.
 The steamboat company then owned – together with Helvetia (built in 1875) and Stadt Zürich – three big ships as the backbone of its fleet.
 During World War I, ship operations were reduced, and on 2 December 1918 operations even with steamships were stopped by the Swiss Bundesrat (Swiss Federal Council) as Switzerland couldn't import coal.
 The schedule restrictions were loosened in 1919.
 For the first time, Stadt Zürich was taken out of the water in the winter of 1919 for maintenance issues (no meaningful defects were found).
 Between 1922 and 1939 renewals were necessary: Stadt Zürich received new boiler tubes, the roof of the upper deck is replaced, and the paddlewheels.
 In 1938 the first electric heating was installed.